keithj/cl-genomic/README.txt

 cl-genomic uses ASDF for system definition.
-Copy or symlink cl-genomic.asd (and optionally cl-genomic-test.asd) to your asdf:*central-registry* and load cl-genomic with the asdf:operate
+Copy or symlink cl-genomic.asd (and optionally cl-genomic-test.asd) to your asdf:*central-registry* and load cl-genomic with the asdf:load-system
 function:

- (asdf:operate 'asdf:load-op :cl-genomic)

-or with the equivalent deoxybyte-systems:load-system function:

- (dxs:load-system :cl-genomic)
+ (asdf:load-system :cl-genomic)

 Tests

 To run the unit and regression tests you need to have LIFT installed.
-Run the tests with the asdf:operate function:
+Run the tests with the asdf:test-system function:

- (asdf:operate 'asdf:test-op :cl-genomic)

-or with the equivalent deoxybyte-systems:test-system function:

- (dxs:test-system :cl-genomic)
+ (asdf:test-system :cl-genomic)

 Documentation